 Some arrangements are very straightforward, for instance, my recording of Beethoven's Sonata in A for cello and piano.
-In this case we can just read the cello part and make a few alterations to make it more idiomatic (or possible) for our instrument.
+In this case we can just read the cello part and make a few alterations to make it more idiomatic for the bassoon.
 Other arrangements, such as the ones I'm listing here are more involved.

 Me with Kathleen and Owensboro Symphony Principal Clarinetist, Kirsten Ahnell after a "Brown Bag Lunch" Community outreach concert.